 Malindo Airways may have about 100 planes within a decade, Ahmad Johan, president of National Aerospace & Defence Industries Sdn., told reporters yesterday at an event attended by Malaysian Prime Minister Najib Razak.
 National Aerospace, in which Malaysia’s finance ministry holds a minority stake and a golden share, will own 51 percent of the new airline, with Lion Air holding the rest.

-Lion Air signed an order for 230 Boeing (BA) 737s in February, worth $22.4 billion at list prices.
+Lion Air signed an order for 230 Boeing (BA:US) 737s in February, worth $22.4 billion at list prices.
 The deal, which also included 150 options, was Boeing’s biggest in terms of dollar value and plane numbers.
 The carrier flies to more than 36 destinations in Indonesia and overseas, according to its website.
 The region’s total air travel may grow 6.4 percent a year through 2031, spurred by economic growth, according to Boeing.

 Malindo will draw its fleet from aircraft ordered by Lion Air Group, including 787s for possible Europe flights, Kirana said yesterday.
 Lion Air has forecast annual passenger growth rates of 15 percent as it adds more planes.
 The parent’s fleet may expand to 470 planes by 2025, Kirana said in November, from 100 planes now.

 AirAsia has grown into Asia’s biggest discount airline since its takeover by Fernandes and partners in 2001.
 The carrier, based in Sepang, Malaysia, has since set up ventures in the Philippines, Japan, Thailand and Indonesia.
 The airline and its partner PT Fersindo Nusaperkasa said in July they would acquire Indonesia’s Batavia air for $80 million.